eastmountaincode/portfolio/README.md

 05 ohioPopulationListTutorial.ipynb: Documentation of the process of data wrangling a list of population data for cities in Ohio into a useable format

+Data necessary to run code can be found in the data folder!